 CCEL supports students in identifying and getting involved with community organizations in Cleveland.
 Whether you are a Civic Engagement Scholar seeking a primary site or a CWRU student who is looking to contribute to a cause you care about, here are some tips on how to connect with community organizations.

-The Center for Civic Engagement and Learning (CCEL) has four mini-vans for transportation to group community service/service learning projects.
-When the vans are not in use for civic engagement activities, they may be rented for other group activities by Case Western Reserve academic departments, University offices, and recognized student organizations.
+The Center for Civic Engagement and Learning (CCEL) has three minivans.
+The vans were purchased to be used for group community service/service learning projects, and priority for usage is given to CCEL programs, service learning courses, and student groups engaged in activities related to civic engagement.
+When the vans are not in use for civic engagement activities, they may be rented for other group activities by CWRU academic departments, offices, and recognized student organizations.

 Numerous post-graduation and gap year service opportunities exist that allow college graduates to get involved in civic engagement initiatives both nationally and internationally.
 Visit this webpage to see a sampling of program options and to access resources that can help you research the different programs and identity a good match for you.